 But Jesus got angry, so how can anger be a sin if Jesus never sinned?
 Well, it’s a bit complicated – especially when we read in Ephesians 4: 26: “In your anger do not sin.”
 So how can we make sense of all this?

-- Righteous Anger ISN’T wrong.
+- True righteous anger isn’t wrong.
 Righteous anger is the kind of anger that God and Jesus displayed in the Bible.
 It’s an anger that comes when God is not respected, when our fellow man is taken advantage of, or an injustice is committed against the defenseless.
 This kind of anger often moves us to action.
-However, if in the process of defending the defenseless WE lose our temper, that righteous anger suddenly becomes wrong in God’s eyes; it becomes a sin.
+However, if in the process of defending the defenseless, we lose our temper, that righteous anger suddenly becomes wrong in God’s eyes; it becomes a sin.

-- Losing our temper – IS sin.
-No matter the circumstances, losing our temper always means we’ve blown it.
+- Losing our temper is sin.
+No matter the circumstances, when we lose our temper, it always means we’ve blown it.
 We’ve all said and done things in a fit of temper that we deeply regret.
-Often, this only complicates the problem.